derrickmo/OptionPricer/README.md

 # OptionPricer

-An option pricer I built from scratch in 2019!
+An option pricer I built from scratch!

 STL Library is required.
 A sample output is provided below.